 To ensure subject name uniqueness and proper namespace delegation, the use of domainComponent (DC) naming corresponding to a registered DNS name owned by the authority at the beginning of the issuer and subject name RDN sequence is strongly encouraged.
-In that case, the ASN.1 SEQUENCE MUST start with the domainComponent representing the top-level domain, for example "DC=org" or
+In that case, the ASN.1 SEQUENCE MUST start with the domainComponent representing the top-level domain, for example "DC=org" or "DC=eu".

-It is customary to encode the domainComponent as an IA5String27.
-Since all known software correctly parses all incoming encodings, all of PrintableString, IA5String and UTF8String MAY be used to encode domainComponent, where IA5String is preferred, withon the characters 0-9, a-z, A-Z, '-' (hyphen) and '' (underscore) allowed.
+It is customary to encode the domainComponent as an IA5String29.
+Since all known software correctly parses all incoming encodings, all of PrintableString, IA5String and UTF8String MAY be used to encode domainComponent, with IA5String being preferred, and the characters 0-9, a-z, A-Z, '-' (hyphen) and '' (underscore) allowed.

-If the Country attribute is used, the value of this attribute MUST contain the two-letter ISO3166 encoding of the country's name^{28, 29}.
+If the Country attribute is used, the value of this attribute SHOULD contain the two-letter ISO3166 encoding of the country's name^{30, 31}.
 The country, if used, MUST be used at most once.
 Any of the State (ST), Locality (L), Organization (O), and OrganizationalUnit (OU) attributes MAY be used and have their usual meaning.